 [END FIGURE 1.15 HERE]

-Considering an uncertain future
+Considering an Uncertain Future

 Since AR5 there have been developments in how to consider and describe future climate outcomes which are considered possible but very unlikely, highly uncertain, or potentially surprising.
-To examine such futures there is a need to move beyond the usual ‘likely’ or ‘very likely’ assessed ranges and consider low-likelihood outcomes, especially those that would result in significant impacts if they occurred (e.g., Sutton, 2018; Sillmann et al., 2021).
+To examine such futures there is a need to move beyond the usual likely or very likely assessed ranges and consider low-likelihood outcomes, especially those that would result in significant impacts if they occurred (e.g., Sutton, 2018; Sillmann et al., 2021).
 This section briefly outlines some of the different approaches used in the AR6 WGI.

-Low-likelihood outcomes
+Low-Likelihood Outcomes

-In the AR6, certain low-likelihood outcomes are described and assessed because they may be associated with high levels of risk and the greatest risks may not be associated with the most expected outcome.
-The aim of assessing these possible futures is to better inform risk assessment and decision making.
-Two types are considered: (1) low-likelihood high warming (LLHW) scenarios, which describe the climate in a world with very high climate sensitivity, and (2) low-likelihood high impact (LLHI) events that have a low likelihood of occurring, but would cause large potential impacts on society or ecosystems.
+In the AR6, certain low-likelihood outcomes are described and assessed because they may be associated with high levels of risk, and the greatest risks may not be associated with the most expected outcome.
+The aim of assessing these possible futures is to better inform risk assessment and decision-making.
+Two types are considered: (i) low-likelihood high-warming (LLHW) scenarios, which describe the climate in a world with very high climate sensitivity; and (ii) low-likelihood high-impact (LLHI) outcomes that have a low likelihood of occurring, but would cause large potential impacts on societies or ecosystems.

 An illustrative example of how low-likelihood outcomes can produce significant additional risks is shown in Figure 1.16.
 The Reasons for Concern (RFCs) produced by the IPCC AR5 WGII define the additional risks due to climate change at different global warming levels.
-These have been combined with Chapter 4 assessments of projected global temperature for different emissions scenarios (SSPs; see Section 1.6), and Chapter 7 assessments about ECS.
+These have been combined with Chapter 4 assessments of projected global temperature for different emissions scenarios (SSPs; Section 1.6), and Chapter 7 assessments about ECS.
 For example, even following a medium emissions scenario could result in high levels of additional risk if ECS is at the upper end of the very likely range.
 However, not all possible low-likelihood outcomes relate to ECS, and AR6 considers these issues in more detail than previous IPCC assessment reports (see Table 1.1 and below for some examples).

 [START FIGURE 1.16 HERE]